• E-Commerce

 Jaaxy says that all of these keywords are easy.
 All of the keyword research tools say that “protein science journal” is the easiest, but that's about where the similarities end.

-I can't say that Jaaxy is inaccurate, but it seems like it may be indicating that certain keywords are easier than they are in reality.
+I can't say that the keyword research tool is inaccurate, but it seems like it may be indicating that certain keywords are easier than they are in reality.

 KWFinder uses inbound links, Domain Authority, and Page Authority.
 Long Tail Pro uses similar metrics.
 Ahrefs factors in only inbound links.
-We know that these tools are accurate, but that Jaaxy gives us a different score.
-The most logical conclusion is that Jaaxy isn't quite shooting bulls' eyes.
+We know that these tools are accurate, but Jaaxy gives us a different score.
+The most logical conclusion is that the Jaaxy keyword tool isn't quite shooting bulls' eyes.

 If you're looking for a similar tool in Jaaxy's price range, I say go ahead and take a look at our KWFinder review or Long Tail Pro review.
 They're both super high quality without breaking the bank.